 In addition, if you decide to shoot HDR or panoramas, you will have to shoot in brackets/sequences, which will add another step in your workflow process to process HDR images or stitch panoramas.
 Therefore, you should decide in advance what settings you want to use in your camera and how you want to capture images.

 There are many ways to transfer images to your computer.
 The first part is physically connecting your SD/CompactFlash card to your computer, which you can do with a card reader or by connecting your camera with a USB cable.

 The second part is the actual process of copying files from your card/camera to your computer.
 This is where you have many different options to do this.
 You could use your operating system to copy the files to a particular folder on your machine, or you could use software like Adobe Bridge, Lightroom or Aperture to handle this process.
-I personally prefer to use the latter for importing my images.
-I heavily rely on Adobe Photoshop Lightroom for transferring images and this application has simplified my workflow significantly, because many of the steps described in this article are now done within Lightroom.
+I personally prefer to use the latter method for importing my images.
+I heavily rely on Adobe Photoshop Lightroom for transferring images and this application has simplified my workflow significantly, because many of the steps described in this article are now done within this single software package.